Gold hovers near all-time high, US inflation data on radar

 PHOTO

-Gold prices hovered near record highs on Wednesday, steered by hopes of U.S. interest rate reduction and persistent Middle East tensions, while the spotlight shifted to U.S. inflation data.
+Gold prices hovered near record highs on Wednesday, steered by expectations of a Federal Reserve rate cut and persistent Middle East tensions, while the spotlight shifted to U.S. inflation data.

+U.S. gold futures rose 0.2% to $2,513.20.
+U.S. producer prices increased less than expected in July, data showed on Tuesday, ahead of U.S. consumer price index data due later at 1230 GMT.
+Economists expect consumer prices to have risen 0.2% month-on-month in July, with year-on-year core inflation seen slowing slightly to 3.2%.

-If data confirms the slowdown in U.S. prices, bets of a 50 bp rate cut in September will increase and it is very possible that the price of gold will reach an all-time high, said Ricardo Evangelista, senior analyst at ActivTrades.
+If the data confirms the slowdown in U.S. price growth, bets of a 50 bp rate cut in September will increase and it is very possible that the price of gold will reach an all-time high, said Ricardo Evangelista, senior analyst at ActivTrades.

-The U.S. consumer price index data is due at 1230 GMT.
-Economists expect month-on-month inflation to rise 0.2%, with the annual core slowing a tick to 3.2%.

-U.S. producer prices increased less than expected in July, data showed on Tuesday, indicating that inflation continued to moderate.

-Markets see a 52.5% chance of 50 basis point U.S. rate cut in September, according to the CME FedWatch Tool.
+Markets currently see a 55.5% chance of 50 basis point U.S. rate cut in September, according to the CME FedWatch Tool.

 Bullion is traditionally considered a hedge against geopolitical and economic risks, and lower interest rates reduce the opportunity cost of holding the asset.